Expertise elevates AI usage: experimental evidence comparing laypeople and professional artists: Method

-The text to image model in the backend was Stable Diffusion XL Turbo (henceforth SD), chosen for its ability to generate images within seconds \parencite{sauer_adversarial_2023}.
-As with all deep neural network-based models of that nature, SD has a random seed hyperparameter, which affects the outputs.
-To account for this inherent randomness, we used four fixed seeds to generate the variants that participants curated from.
+The text-to-image model in the backend was Stable Diffusion XL Turbo (henceforth SD), chosen for its ability to generate images within seconds and its open source nature \parencite{sauer_adversarial_2023}.
+The outputs of SD and similar models are inherently affected by a random seed number.
+To account for this randomness, we used four fixed seeds to generate the variants that participants curated from.
 These seeds were distinct from the seeds used to create the reference images, so participants could not reproduce the reference images even if they found the exact corresponding prompt.
 This also makes the outputs comparable: as all parameters are fixed for all users, if two participants entered the exact same prompt, they would get the exact same set of four images.
-As for other relevant hyperparameter, the inference steps was set to 4 to ensure sufficiently fast image generation.
-We implemented a keyword-based filter to prevent users from creating sensitive or obscene images.
-The filter worked by comparing the CLIP embedding of the image to the embeddings of the filter words \parencite{rando_red-teaming_2022}.
-If such an image was detected, it was not shown to the participant in the following curation step.
+A keyword-based filter was used to prevent users from creating sensitive or obscene images, based upon techniques recommended by \textcite{rando_red-teaming_2022}.
 This was for ethical concerns and because creating such images was not instrumental to the task.
 Participants were informed about the filter and asked to avoid creating inappropriate content.
-They were also instructed not to include any personal details in their prompts.

-The eight reference images were created using the same SD model by our professional artist coauthor (MS) to ensure sufficient quality and task difficulty.
-The number of images and thus trials was small enough to keep the experiment manageable and within budget constraints.
-We aimed to cover a diverse range of artistic imagery, subjects, and styles: landscapes, architecture, vehicles, food, humans, and cartoon characters; and photographic, animation, painting, drawing, and video game 3D styles.
+The eight reference images were created using the same SD model by our professional artist coauthor ( MCS) to ensure sufficient quality and task difficulty.
+We aimed to cover a diverse range of artistic imagery, subjects, and styles: landscapes, architecture, vehicles, food, humans, and cartoon characters; and photography, animation, painting, drawing, and video game 3D styles.
 Additionally, we kept the original prompts in the copying task relatively complex and the ones in the creative task relatively plain; this was to avoid ceiling or floor effects.

 We have published all the image data resulting from the experiments (see Data Availability) and also produced an interactive dashboard based on the Collection Space Navigator \parencite{ohm_collection_2023} that enables easy exploration of the dataset, available here: \url{https://artistlaypeopleaiexperiment.github.io}.